Abu Lahab: Death

 At the other end of the tent, a Muslim freedman named Abu Rafi' and Abbas's wife Lubaba sat sharpening arrows.
 When they heard the news of the men in white riding between heaven and earth, they could no longer contain their happiness, and Abu Rafi' exclaimed: "They were angels!"
 Abu Lahab was so furious that he forced the frail Abu Rafi' to the ground and beat him up.
 Lubaba grabbed a nearby tent pole and hit her brother-in-law over the head, crying: "Do you think that you can abuse him just because Abbas is away?"

 According to Islamic sources, Lubaba wounded Abu Lahab so severely that his head was split open, laying bare part of his skull.
 The wound turned septic, and his entire body erupted into open pustules.
 He died a week later.
 This would have been in late March 624.
 The smell from Abu Lahab's wound was so repulsive that nobody could come near him.
 His family left his decaying body decomposing in his home for two or three nights until a neighbour rebuked them.
 "It is disgraceful.
 You should be ashamed of leaving your father to rot in his house and not bury him from the sight of men!"
 They then sent in slaves to remove his body.
 It was watered from a distance, then pushed with poles into a grave outside Mecca, and stones were thrown over it.

 A Muslim narration says that after Abu Lahab's death, some of his relatives had a dream in which they saw him suffering in Hell.
 He told them that he had experienced no comfort in the Afterlife, but that his sufferings had been remitted "this much" (indicating the space between his thumb and index finger) because of his one virtuous deed of manumitting his slave Thuwayba, who had briefly nursed Muhammad as foster-mother.

+In the Quran

+In Islamic tradition, Abu Lahab is believed to be described in Surat al-Masad ("The Palm Fibre"), the 111th surah in the Quran, as a reaction to an incident he was involved in, in relation to Muhammad, although there is controversy as to whether the Arabic phrase abu lahab ("flame keeper"), in the context of the Quran, refers to 'Abd al-'Uzza ibn 'Abd al-Muttalib, or something else.
+The whole surah may be read as: